louazz/CoffeeTex/README.md

 - The docker container have an IP address in the range of 172.19.0.0/16.

-- Navigate to docker_ip_address:3000 and the application will starts
+- Navigate to docker_ip_address:3000 and the application will start

 #### The image below shows the "browse" screen of the web application
 ![alt text](./browse.png)